Fearful / Shy

 Let’s use the example of a dog afraid of a vacuum cleaner.
 You need to put your dog on leash for these exercises.
 You start with the vacuum cleaner off, but within sight of your dog.
 You feed your dog multiple small treats from a distance at which your dog can see the vacuum, but is not overly disturbed by it.
 When you turn to walk away, you stop the treats.
 You repeat the same process in gradual increments.
 You turn the vacuum on for 3 seconds, start treats, turn off the vacuum, and stop treats.
 You move the vacuum slightly, and go through the same process.
 You move it more, etc. If, at any time your dog shows signs of anxiety, you are moving too fast and need to either increase your distance or move the vacuum less.
 As your dog shows that he’s more comfortable, you can begin decreasing the distance and start at the beginning again.
 You are changing your dog’s response from “that thing is scary” to “good things happen when the vacuum is working.”
 You are getting your dog used to the vacuum by starting with less noise and less movement and then gradually increasing them.

 If your dog is scared of a sound, you often can’t control when that sound occurs or how loud the sound will be.
 In these cases, you need a way to control what’s happening.
 Lucky you!
-You can buy CD’s that mimic thunder, fireworks, truck noises, baby cries, and almost anything else.
-Go to www.legacycanine.com or www.scarednomore.com.
+You can buy CD’s or phone apps that mimic thunder, fireworks, truck noises, baby cries, and almost anything else.
+Check your phone or www.legacycanine.com.
 You then play the CD at a low volume, while feeding your dog treats only when the CD is playing.
 As your dog’s comfort level increases, you can gradually turn up the volume.
 Keep in mind, though, that it may not be the sound alone that spooks your dog.
 With thunderstorms, for example, there is not only the sound of thunder to contend with, but also the change in barometric pressure, darkening sky, wind, lightning, and static in the air.
 Think outside the box.
 When you know a storm is expected, close the blinds; rub your dog’s body with Bounce (hey!
 It could work); distract your dog with a favorite game or training; turn on classical music or a white noise machine; and make the bathroom (bathrooms have grounded plumbing) available to your dog.
 Gentle, constant pressure (swaddling) a baby has been used for years to calm babies.
 The same holds true for animals.
 Some dogs respond well to anxiety wraps (www.anxietywrap.com) or thundershirts (www.thundershirt.com).